MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/opening-a-crash-dump-file-using-visual-studio.md

 ---
 title: Opening a Dump File Using Visual Studio
-description: The procedures shown in this topic require that you have the Windows Driver Kit integrated into Visual Studio. ms.assetid: 3B7327FE-335F-46FB-94C3-75D5B52A295D
+description: The procedures Opening a Dump File Using Visual Studio. ms.assetid: 3B7327FE-335F-46FB-94C3-75D5B52A295D
 ---